sky-foundry/canvas-playground/readme.md

 One possible solution is to by stroking the text, but you will need to find a way to seamlessly connect the edges of the words together.

+**Test Criteria**
-This must support words on multiple lines.
+- This must support words on multiple lines and single lines.

 ![](./outline.png)